raksha0894/ai-gateway-fleet/README.md

 ```text
 ./scripts/demo.sh
 ```
-Note: Use pre-built signed OTA artifacts (no secrets required)
-Note: In some environments file ownership for mounted volumes need to be fixed using the following command -
+Note: Use pre-built signed OTA artifacts (no secrets required).
+In some environments file ownership for mounted volumes need to be fixed using the following command -
 ```text
 sudo chown -R $USER:$USER ./dashboard
 ```